 Local CCHD Second Collection & Advisory Committee

 Twenty-five percent of CCHD’s annual second collection in November is kept locally and administered (via local parish grants and local community grants) by the Archdiocese of Atlanta Office of Justice and Peace Ministries with the help of a local CCHD volunteer advisory committee.
-If you are interested in being a part of our local CCHD advisory committee, please contact Kat Doyle at the Office of Justice and Peace Ministries.
+If you are interested in being a part of our local CCHD advisory committees, please contact Kat Doyle, Director of Justice and Peace Ministries.